Pope Pius XII: Cardinal Secretary of State and Camerlengo

-Historian Walter Bussmann argued that Pacelli, as Cardinal Secretary of State, dissuaded Pope Pius XI—who was nearing death at the time—from condemning the Kristallnacht in November 1938, when he was informed of it by the papal nuncio in Berlin.
+Historian Walter Bussmann argued that Pacelli, as Cardinal Secretary of State, dissuaded Pope Pius XI – who was nearing death at the time – from condemning the Kristallnacht in November 1938, when he was informed of it by the papal nuncio in Berlin.

 The draft encyclical Humani generis unitas ("On the Unity of the Human Race") was ready in September 1938 but, according to those responsible for an edition of the document and other sources, it was not forwarded to the Holy See by the Jesuit General Wlodimir Ledóchowski.
+On 28 January 1939, eleven days before the death of Pius XI, a disappointed Gundlach informed LaFarge, the encyclical's author, "It cannot go on like this".
+The text had not been forwarded to the Vatican.
+He had talked to the American assistant to Father General, who promised to look into the matter in December 1938, but did not report back.
 The draft encyclical contained an open and clear condemnation of colonialism, racial persecution and antisemitism.
 Historians Passelecq and Suchecky have argued that Pacelli learned about the existence of the draft only after the death of Pius XI and did not promulgate it as Pope.
 He did use parts of it in his inaugural encyclical Summi Pontificatus, which he titled "On the Unity of Human Society".
 His various positions on church and policy issues during his tenure as Cardinal Secretary of State were made public by the Holy See in 1939.
 Most noteworthy among the 50 speeches is his review of Church-State issues in Budapest in 1938.

+A year before his papal election, on 26 January 1938, the Cardinal Secretary of State officiated at the baptism of the Infante Juan Carlos (King of Spain from 1975 to 2014), in a ceremony held at the Palazzo Malta in Rome.